zisaacson/BatchLocaLLM/BATCH_OPTIMIZATION_REQUIREMENTS.md

 - ✅ **Trim events** - When we had to trim context
 - ✅ **Trim strategy** - What we kept vs discarded

-**Safety thresholds**:
+**Safety thresholds** (UPDATED from Gemma 3 model card):
-- Max: 128K tokens (Gemma 3 12B limit)
+- Max context window: 128K tokens ✅ CONFIRMED from HuggingFace
-- Safe: 32K tokens (25% of max - conservative)
-- Trim at: 28K tokens (87.5% of safe limit)
+- Max output: 8K tokens ✅ CONFIRMED from HuggingFace
+- VRAM limit: 16GB (RTX 4080) ⚠️ THIS is the real bottleneck
+- Safe context: TBD (need to test VRAM limits)
+- Trim threshold: TBD (need to test VRAM growth)
-- Reserve: 4K tokens (always keep space for response)
+- Reserve: 8K tokens (for max output)

 ---